-Note that the Affordable Care Act (ACA) prohibits employers from using an FSA to pay for, or reimburse, the cost of individually-owned health insurance policies with pre-tax dollars.
+Note that the Affordable Care Act (ACA) prohibits employe3rs from using an FSA to pay for, or reimburse, the cost of individually owned health insurance policies with pre-tax dollars.

-Distributions from the Dependent Care Assistance Account must be paid to reimburse the employer for qualified out-ofpocket dependent child and adult expenses.
-Qualified out-of-pocket dependent care expenses are those incurred by an employee's eligible dependent obtained at approved day care centers, educational institutions, and some care provided in an employee's home.
+Distributions from the Dependent Care Assistance Account must be paid to reimburse the employee for qualified out-of-pocket dependent child and adult expenses.
+Qualified out-of-pocket dependent care expenses are those incurred by an employee's eligible dependent obtained at approved day care centers, educational institutions, and sone care provided in an employee's home.

 KEY POINT.
-The maximum amount for reimbursement of incurred dependent care expenses under a dependent care FSA cannot exceed \$5,000 for 2022.
+The maximum amount for reimbursement of incurred dependent care expenses under a dependent care FSA cannot exceed \$5,000 for 2023 (single or married filing jointly).